Mondol007/Mondol007/README.md

 I’m **Mondol**, a researcher with a strong passion for leveraging artificial intelligence to tackle real-world challenges.
 I hold an undergraduate degree in **Computer Science and Engineering** from **Rajshahi University of Engineering & Technology (RUET)**, where I focused my research on Large Language Models.

 I thrive on exploring innovative solutions and collaborating with others in the tech community.
 My projects range from developing NLP toolkits and real-time gesture recognition systems to time series forecasting and personalized recommendation systems.
-Additionally, I have experience in web and Android developmen
+Additionally, I have experience in web and Android development.

 I’m always eager to connect with like-minded individuals and explore new opportunities to build impactful technologies together.
 Let’s collaborate and create something groundbreaking!